hammerjs/hammer.js/README.md

 ## Further notes
-Created by [Jorik Tangelder](http://twitter.com/jorikdelaporik) and developed at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.
+Developed by [Jorik Tangelder](http://twitter.com/jorikdelaporik) in his spare time and at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.

 It's recommend to listen to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.